jnguyen1111/BasicCalculator/README.md

  - [License](#Liscense)

  # Description
- A basic calculator based on the QT Creator framework
+ A basic calculator based on the QT Creator framework using C++

 # Installation
 In order for the calculator to work, the following requirements are needed below